-Figure XX – Group Epoch Interval length field
+Figure XX –Epoch Interval Length field

-The Group Epoch Interval field contains the duration of the EDP epoch.
-The 3 MSBs signal the Group Epoch Interval Unit, as shown in table XX.
-The 11 LSBs signal the duration of each epoch, in units specified on the Group Epoch Interval Units.
+The Epoch Interval Duration field contains the length of the EDP epoch.
+The 3 MSBs signal the Epoch Interval Unit, as shown in table XX.
+The 11 LSBs signal the Length of each epoch, in units specified on the Epoch Interval Units.

-Table XX: Group Epoch Duration Units and epoch durations
+Table XX: Epoch Interval Units and epoch durations